 From former prosecutors to judges, our team members have held esteemed roles throughout Texas, appointed by high-ranking officials like Presidents, Governors, and Mayors.
 We understand the intricacies of the legal system and know how to deliver results.
 You deserve the best legal defense; make the call to 512-991-0576 now or reach us online to speak with an experienced criminal defense attorney.

-San Marcos DWI Attorney Information Center
+How Our San Marcos DWI Attorney Can Help You

 But wait, there's more.
 Let's say you're pulled over and law enforcement finds an open container of alcohol in your vehicle.
 Suddenly, your situation just got a lot worse.
 If you're found guilty in this scenario, your minimum jail time increases to six days.
 Yes, you read that right - having an open container of alcohol increases your minimum sentence.